danbev/learning-iot/notes/nrf.md

 boot record's SVCHandler will be called which will delegate to the softdevice SVCHandler depending on the number passed to `svc`.

-All interrupts are routed througth the MBR and the SoftDevice.
-The Supervisor Call (SVC) interrupt is always intercepted by the SoftDevice regardless of whether it is enabled or disabled.
+All interrupts are routed througt the MBR and the SoftDevice.
+The Supervisor Call (SVC) interrupt is always intercepted by the SoftDevice regardless of whether it is enabled or not.
 The SoftDevice inspects the SVC number, and if it is equal or greater than 0x10, the interrupt is processed by the SoftDevice.
 SVC numbers below 0x10 are forwarded to the application's SVC interrupt handler.